-No matter how, where, or when you gained your knowledge, you now have the opportunity to receive academic credit for your achievement that can be counted toward an undergraduate degree.
-Thus College-Level Examination Program (CLEP) enables colleges to evaluate your achievement and give you credit.
-A wide range of college-level examinations are offered by CLEP to anyone who wishes to participate.
-Scores on the tests are reported to you and, if you wish, to a college, employer, or individual.
+The College-Level Examination Program (CLEP) enables colleges to evaluate achievement and award credit.
+A wide range of college-level examinations is offered, by CLEP to anyone who wishes to participate.
+Scores on the tests are reported to the student and the appropriate college, employer, or individual.